Does Flushing The Toilet Use Electricity

 At an average price of 12 cents per kilowatt-hour, that’s about $0.14 monthly to flush your toilet.
 If your toilet uses more power, say 60 watts per flush, you’re using 360 watt-hours per month, or about $0.43.

-Still a little, but it can add up if you have multiple toilets in your home.
-Fortunately, there are ways to reduce the power your toilet uses.
-If your toilet was made before 1994, it uses more water than necessary.
+Even though it may seem insignificant, the power consumption of toilets can add up, especially if you have multiple units in your home.
+The good news is that there are measures you can take to reduce toilet power usage.
+If your toilet was manufactured before 1994, it likely consumes more water than necessary.

-Toilets made after that date must use 1.6 gallons or less per flush.
-You can save even more water and money by installing a low-flow toilet, which uses even less water per flush.
+To address this, toilets produced after that date must adhere to a maximum flush volume of 1.6 gallons.
+You can further save water and cut costs by installing a low-flow toilet, which uses even less water per flush.

 Fixing a leaky toilet can save you hundreds of gallons of water per year and save you money on your water bill.